St. George’s School

 - encouraging independent learning.

-Consistent with previous academic research, results suggest that gritty students at Wellington tend to show more metacognitive awareness,4 growth-minded thinking about abilities,5 and self-compassion.6
+Consistent with previous academic research, results suggest that gritty students tend to show more metacognitive awareness,4 growth-minded thinking about abilities,5 and self-compassion.6

-To read more about the Wellington College study, check out this BBC article about our study!
+To read more about this study, check out this BBC article about our study!

 Phillips Exeter Academy